What the sheet actually looks like

 What does a DPDP-safe BPO scorecard actually look like, row by row?

 Fourteen rows across five columns.
 The rows are five agent signals, three team-roll-up signals, three coaching-loop fields, and three audit-trail fields.
 The columns are signal name, source system, baseline window, amber threshold, and red threshold.
-Rows one to five carry shift adherence, focus density, hold-and-transfer pattern, after-call cadence, and quality-loop closure.
-Rows six to eight roll up to team level — team focus density, team adherence variance, and team quality-loop ageing.
-Rows nine to eleven track the coaching loop — flag-to-acknowledge time, coaching-note count, and appeal status.
-Rows twelve to fourteen carry the audit trail — consent record reference, retention line per signal, and DPO sign-off date.
-The template ships as a single sheet the team leader runs at week close and the Ops Head reviews at month close.
+Rows 1-5 carry shift adherence, focus density, hold-and-transfer pattern, after-call cadence, and quality-loop closure; rows 6-8 roll up to team level; rows 9-11 track the coaching loop; rows 12-14 carry the audit trail.
+The template ships as a single sheet the team leader runs at week close.

 How often should an India BPO refresh the agent scorecard — weekly or monthly?

 Both, with different purposes.
-The weekly cadence runs the coaching loop — team leader reviews five agents in a 30-minute slot, walks through amber and red flags on the five signals, captures the coaching note, and schedules the follow-through.
-The monthly cadence runs the calibration loop — Ops Head and QA lead recheck the baselines per queue, adjust amber and red thresholds against the team's actual range, and refresh the consent and retention lines.
-Weekly cadence drives behaviour change.
-Monthly cadence keeps the thresholds honest.
-Skipping the monthly recalibration is the failure pattern that turns a signal-based scorecard into a fixed-target scorecard within a quarter.
+The weekly cadence runs the coaching loop — the team leader reviews amber and red flags on the five signals in a 30-minute slot, captures coaching notes, and schedules follow-through.
+The monthly cadence runs the calibration loop — the Ops Head and QA lead recheck baselines per queue, adjust thresholds against the team's actual range, and refresh consent and retention lines.
+Weekly drives behaviour change; monthly keeps thresholds honest.
+Skipping monthly recalibration turns a signal-based scorecard into a fixed-target scorecard within a quarter.

 What does the team-leader roll-up look like for a 12-agent pod?

-The team-roll-up is a derived view of the same fourteen rows, aggregated to the pod.
-Team focus density is the median of the agent line, not the mean — medians are less sensitive to one off agent.
-Team adherence variance is the spread between the best and worst quartile, not the average.
+The team roll-up is a derived view of the same fourteen rows, aggregated to the pod.
+Team focus density is the median of the agent line, not the mean.
+Team adherence variance is the spread between the best and worst quartile.
 Team quality-loop ageing is the count of QA flags older than five working days.
-The team leader runs the weekly review off the agent-level sheet and uses the team-roll-up to track pod health across weeks.
-The Ops Head uses the team-roll-up to compare pods on the same queue.
-The agent sees the agent-level sheet on the same screen the team leader sees, on the same minute.
+The team leader uses the roll-up to track pod health; the Ops Head uses it to compare pods on the same queue.
+The agent sees the same agent-level sheet their team leader sees.

 How do you build a calibration baseline without screenshot or keystroke data?

-Run a 90-day rolling baseline per agent on the five signals using the data the dialler, CRM, ticketing tool, and QA workflow already publish.
-Shift adherence comes from the workforce-management roster joined to the dialler queue-ready event log.
-Focus density comes from the application-context signal — which work tool has OS focus, rolled up per interval.
-Hold-and-transfer pattern comes from the dialler call-state event stream.
-After-call cadence comes from the dialler after-call-work event.
-Quality-loop closure comes from the QA workflow tool's flag-to-acknowledge timestamp.
-None of these requires a new capture layer on the agent endpoint.
-The baseline window of 90 days is wide enough to absorb shift mix and seasonal variance and short enough to refresh inside a quarter.
+Run a 90-day rolling baseline per agent on the five signals using data the dialler, CRM, ticketing tool, and QA workflow already publish.
+Shift adherence comes from the WFM roster joined to the dialler queue-ready log; focus density from the application-context signal; hold-and-transfer pattern from the dialler call-state stream; after-call cadence from the after-call-work event; quality-loop closure from the QA flag-to-acknowledge timestamp.
+None of these requires a new capture layer on the agent endpoint, and 90 days absorbs shift mix and seasonal variance.

 What does the appeal field on the scorecard actually do?

-Every red flag on the scorecard generates a coaching note the agent can contest in writing inside the QA workflow tool.
+Every red flag generates a coaching note the agent can contest in writing inside the QA workflow tool.
 The appeal field carries the appeal status — open, acknowledged, resolved with adjustment, resolved without adjustment — and links to the appeal record.
-The appeal field is what operationalises the right of correction under DPDP and what evidences human-oversight requirements under workforce AI obligations.
-Without an appeal field, the scorecard is a one-way verdict rather than a coaching loop, and the audit trail breaks.
-The Data Protection Officer reviews the appeal log monthly as part of the consent-and-rights audit.
-Counsel review is required for each deployment.
+It operationalises the right of correction under DPDP and evidences human-oversight requirements under workforce AI obligations.
+Without it, the scorecard is a one-way verdict and the audit trail breaks.
+The DPO reviews the appeal log monthly; counsel review is required for each deployment.

 Related reading on gStride